A resource for vision professionals and people with low vision, to help them understand and deal with vision impairment

 Many conditions have multiple effects.
 For instance, ocular albinism often causes glare problems because the iris doesn’t have enough pigment, so the light leaking through has a similar effect to media opacities — but it frequently also causes nystagmus, affecting detail vision.

 Most people I see in my low vision work have a condition in which the back of their eye is the problem.
-And in almost all cases that means the retina (or the choroid, which supports the retina, so the retina becomes affected).
-The most common by far is macular degeneration (in its various forms), followed by glaucoma and diabetic retinopathy, but there are lots of other conditions, each with their own quirks, and the same condition can affect different people in many different ways.
+And in almost all cases the problem area is the retina (or the choroid, which supports the retina, so the retina becomes affected).
+The most common back-of-eye problem (by far) is macular degeneration (in its various forms), followed by glaucoma and diabetic retinopathy, but there are lots of other conditions, each with their own quirks, and the same condition can affect different people in many different ways.

-There are a few conditions that affect the entire back of your eye, so they can affect your entire visual field.
+There are a few conditions that affect the entire back of your eye equally, so they can affect your entire visual field.
 But in most cases there will be some parts of your visual field that are more affected than others.
-Many conditions only ever affect one part of your visual field, and just can’t affect other parts (macular degeneration, for instance).
+Many conditions only ever affect one part of your visual field, and leave other parts completely normal (macular degeneration, for instance).

-This is where we first encounter the tricky concept of field defects, or scotomas.
+This is where we first encounter the tricky concept of field defects, blind patches or scotomas.

 Whenever there is an eye condition that causes impairment to one part of the back of your eye more than other parts, we talk about its effect in terms of effect on your visual field.
 Where the field defect is severe, that area may be totally blind.
 Where it’s less severe, the other three aspects of vision will be affected in that area — that is, that area will likely have worse ability to detect low contrast, perform worse in lower light, and have reduced sensitivity to detail.